 Run Wild MCR

-Heading into its 3rd year in 2021, the Manchester 24 Hour Run Against Homelessness is a mass participation relay event held over 24 hours in November.
+The Manchester 24 Hour Run Against Homelessness is a mass participation relay event held over 24 hours in November.

 "The event was set up in 2019 by members of Run Wild MCR, the social running club at the University of Manchester.
 There would be no Run Wild MCR without MCR.
 It’s not just the city we run through on a Tuesday night, it’s the vibrant, inclusive community of runners - and beyond - that we are proud to be a part of.
 We believe that our city, like our sport, is for everyone.